Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The main expression in the Riemann-Siegel formula has \(g(t) = \sqrt{t/2\pi}\).
-One might expect that \(F(t, t^\varepsilon)\) is a good approximation for the large values of \(Z(t)\) because (assuming the \hyperref[x:conjecture:conjLH]{Lindelöf Hypothesis}) a similarly short sum is a good approximation to \(\zeta(s)\) in~\(\sigma \gt \frac12\).
-Kotnik~\hyperlink{x:biblio:kotnik}{[{\xreffont 55}]} considered \(F(t, t^\delta)\) for \(\delta = \frac13\) and \(\delta=\frac14\).
-Those functions are faster to evaluate than the Riemann-Siegel formula, and this sped up the computations by more quickly eliminating regions where \(Z(t)\) was less likely to be large.
+The Riemann-Siegel formula has \(g(t) = \sqrt{t/2\pi}\).
+One might expect that \(F(t, t^\varepsilon)\) is a good approximation for the large values of \(Z(t)\) because (assuming the \hyperref[conjLH]{Lindelöf Hypothesis}) a similarly short sum is a good approximation to \(\zeta(s)\) in~\(\sigma \gt \frac12\).
+Kotnik~\hyperlink{kotnik}{[{\xreffont 74}]} considered \(F(t, t^\delta)\) for \(\delta = \frac13\) and \(\delta=\frac14\).
+Those functions are faster to evaluate than the Riemann-Siegel formula, and this sped up the computations by more quickly locating regions where \(Z(t)\) was more likely to be large.

-Tihanyi \hyperlink{x:biblio:Tih1}{[{\xreffont 81}]} took it a step too far by considering \(F(t, \log t/2\pi)\).
+Tihanyi \hyperlink{Tih1}{[{\xreffont 108}]} took it a step too far by considering \(F(t, \log t/2\pi)\).
 Since \(F(t, g(t)) \ll \sqrt{\mathstrut g(t)}\), Tihanyi's approximation has no hope of capturing the largest values.
-Yet, using \(F(t, \log t/2\pi)\) as a filter (the same strategy as Kotnik~\hyperlink{x:biblio:kotnik}{[{\xreffont 55}]}) turned out to be useful for finding many points where \(Z(t)\) was larger than \(1000\), and in subsequent work~\hyperlink{x:biblio:Tih2}{[{\xreffont 82}]}, found a value of \(Z(t)\) even larger than that found by Bober and Hiary~\hyperlink{x:biblio:BobHia}{[{\xreffont 13}]}.
+Yet, using \(F(t, \log t/2\pi)\) as a filter (the same strategy as Kotnik~\hyperlink{kotnik}{[{\xreffont 74}]}) turned out to be useful for finding many points where \(Z(t)\) was larger than \(1000\), and in subsequent work~\hyperlink{Tih2}{[{\xreffont 109}]}, found a value of \(Z(t)\) even larger than that found by Bober and Hiary~\hyperlink{BobHia}{[{\xreffont 21}]}.
 So, a Notion may be wrong or misleading, yet still serve as the seed for a new discovery.